Frequently Asked Questions

-There are various opportunities for people who share our values and vision, and we are committed to ensuring equal opportunity for everyone who volunteers with us.
+There are various opportunities for people who share our values and mission, and we are committed to ensuring equal opportunity for everyone who volunteers with us.

 If you are legally entitled to work in the UK and over the age of 18 years old you can apply to be an Essex Fire Volunteer.
 We have volunteers who are former firefighters, retired, unemployed, employed, with disabilities and from a variety of ethnic and religious backgrounds.

 We aim to find a volunteering role to suit the individual, and we screen all volunteers who have contact with vulnerable people.

 We recognise the importance of training and support in order to equip you with the necessary information and skills to carry out roles.
 We will not ask you do something without adequate training and making sure you are fully prepared for the role you will be undertaking.

 There are essential training sessions, such as the Volunteer Induction and the respective role training – each of these require about a day of your time.
 Some of the roles will receive ‘in role’ training, but all volunteers are asked to attend the induction.
 Training requirements are provided on confirmation of the role you are looking to do.

 After you have attended the induction, you will be teamed up with an experienced volunteer/s who will be able to provide you with support and guidance.
 Other training opportunities include Emergency First Aid, service vehicle driving and 4x4 driving.